Florida Household Employer Guide 2026

 - W-3 + Copy A of W-2 filed with the Social Security Administration

-- Quarterly RT-6 filings with the Florida Department of Revenue (handled throughout the year for Reemployment Tax)
+- Quarterly RT-6 filings with the Florida Department of Revenue (Reemployment Tax)

 Tax breaks for household employers